itsjunetime/tdf/README.md

 1. Get the rust toolchain from [rustup.rs](https://rustup.rs)
 2. Clone the repo and `cd` into it
 3. Run `cargo build --release`

+The binary should then be found at `./target/release/tdf`.

 ## Why in the world would you use this?